clojure/clojure/clojure.markdown

 In all cases the value of expr is returned.

 Note - *you cannot assign to function params or local bindings.
-Only Java fields, Var and Refs are mutable in Clojure*.
+Only Java fields, Vars and Refs are mutable in Clojure*.

 ---
 ### (*monitor-enter* x)
 ### (*monitor-exit* x)

 These are synchronization primitives that should be avoided in user code.
 Use the `locking` macro.

+<h2 id="macros">Macros</h2>

 <h2 id="datastructures">Data Structures</h2>